 In all honesty, this is a fun game if you are a fan of the series.
 And luckily I am.
 This non-cannon shoot on the Yakuza series is a blast to play.
 I may be a little jaded, but I do recognize the game's flaws in the overall gameplay mechanics.
 If you never got into Yakuza, I recommend checking the other games in the series out before ever stepping foot into zombie infested Kamurocho.
 If you HAVE played the other Yakuza games, and genuinely enjoyed them, check this game out!
 While the shooting mechanics are a bit arcadey, they put a lot of effort into everything else as usual for such a cheap title.
 Storywise, it actually does indeed feel like a Yakuza game.

-Played ALLTYNEX Second for the first time, for a total of 17 minutes.
+Played Blender for the first time, for a total of 5 minutes.

-Played Half-Life 2: Update for the first time, for a total of 1 hour and 28 minutes.
+Played BloodRayne 2 for the first time, for a total of 11 minutes.

-Played Bully: Scholarship Edition for 2 hours and 26 minutes, bringing the total time played to a total of 10 hours and 42 minutes.
+Played Shadows: Price For Our Sins for 52 minutes, bringing the total time played to a total of 2 hours and 27 minutes.

-Played Bully: Scholarship Edition for 1 hour and 23 minutes, bringing the total time played to a total of 8 hours and 16 minutes.
+Played Grand Theft Auto V for 1 hour and 13 minutes, bringing the total time played to a total of 21 hours and 31 minutes.